mika880911/dnmp/README.md

 ## Note
 - You don't need to change any file inside src folder
 - When you change anything, you need to restart the container to apply the settings
+- If you loss your `config.json` you can copy from `src/templates/config/config.json`